Tips for VoiceOver Success

-We once worried it would mean that sound studios, who have been our partners in voiceover for so long, would lose work.
+We once worried that our working from home would mean that sound studios, who have been our partners in voiceover for so long, would lose work.

-But the magic of technology, especially Source Connect (SC) (link) has meant we still get to work together collaboratively.
-We just don’t get that hug, a coffee together, or chew the fat face-to-face.
+But the magic of technology, especially Source Connect (SC) has meant we still get to work together collaboratively.
+We just don’t get that live hug, a coffee together, or chew the fat face-to-face.

-For me, working from home has become seamless over the past few months.
+For me, working from home has become seamless since March 2020.

-I just print out my script, open up my computer, plug in my interface and mic, open the SC program, link to the studio and whammo!
+I just upload to an iPad, or print out my script, open up my computer, plug in my interface, open the SC program, link to the studio and whammo!
 We’re working.